“How to Help My Child Improve in Chemistry?”

 1. Identify Where the Struggle Begins

-Before finding solutions, it’s important to understand why your child is struggling.
+Before finding solutions, “How to Help My Child Improve in Chemistry?” it’s important to understand why your child is struggling.
 Chemistry builds upon previous concepts — missing one can make later topics confusing.

 Common reasons students struggle include: